Family Arts & Activities

 A little bird once said that the early bird catches the worm but we have plenty of family friendly arts and activities throughout the festival weekend to keep you entertained whether you’re a wild goose or a night owl.
 Join Bo, our resident Hen Harrier and feathered friends native to Bowland throughout the weekend as you dip into our exciting leisure programme….and don’t forget bird fancy dress for our Saturday night festival parade.
 Here’s our A-Z guide.
 Full details on timings will be published in our festival programming, complete with some surprise additions.

 Devised by Trinity College London and supported by Arts Council England, Arts Award Discover is a creative activity for children and young people to discover the arts around them, find out about artists and their work and share their experience with others.
 The award will link our Birds of Bowland Project and activities programme.
-All those who complete the Cloudspotting Discover Log Book will receive an Arts Award certificate.
+All those who complete the Cloudspotting Discover Log Book will be eligible to receive an official Arts Award certificate from Trinity College London (subject to £5 administration and postage fee).

 Between Still and Storm by Aidan Moesby and Tim Shaw, produced by Kerry Harker